DataFire/Integrations/integrations/generated/google_content/README.md

 * ProductStatusItemLevelIssue `object`
   * attributeName `string`: The attribute's name, if the issue is caused by a single attribute.
   * code `string`: The error code of the issue.
+  * description `string`: A short issue description in English.
   * destination `string`: The destination the issue applies to.
+  * detail `string`: A detailed issue description in English.
+  * documentation `string`: The URL of a web page to help with resolving this issue.
   * resolution `string`: Whether the issue can be resolved by the merchant.
   * servability `string`: How this issue affects serving of the offer.